valdoryu/scortaix/README.md

 ## Port isolation

 Each worktree gets a unique instance number (auto-detected from existing worktrees).
-All ports are offset by `(instance - 1) * 100`.
+All ports are offset by 1.

 **sensei** — instance 2 example: